-How to spend 2 days in Santa Barbara!
 First of all, I must say that only spending 2 days in Santa Barbara is not giving this city the time it deserves.
-There is so much history, interesting architecture, numerous wineries, amazing food and of course the beautiful beaches and mountain views that Santa Barbara is worthy of a much longer duration.
+There is so much history, interesting architecture, numerous wineries, amazing food and of course the beautiful beaches and mountain views!
+Stay longer if you can.
 My first visit to Santa Barbara was 16 years ago.
 I can’t believe it took me so long to get back!
 I had fond memories of the brilliant blue skies beyond the Spanish colonial style architecture and the fresh crisp air along the beach.
 Although I was happy to finally return, 2 days in Santa Barbara just wasn’t enough.
 However, I packed a lot in!
-If you only have a short time in what is known as “The American Riviera”, here is a list of things to do & see as well a few great places to eat.
+If you only have a short time in what is known as “The American Riviera”, here is a list of things to do in Santa Barbara as well a few great places to eat.

 Head to Historic State Street to “Shop & Stroll”.
 This is without a doubt one of the loveliest downtown areas of any city I have been to.
 The tree lined streets and unique architecture make strolling as much fun as shopping.
 There are big national stores located there such as Nordstrom as well as small specialty boutiques.
 You will also find art galleries and restaurants with outdoor patios which are perfect for people watching.

 Although there are several things to do in Santa Barbara and plenty of landmarks to choose from, since I only had 2 days in Santa Barbara, I visited The Mission and The Courthouse.

 “Old Mission Santa Barbara” is truly a sight to behold.
 On arrival you are struck by the grand size, the colorful tiles and meticulous landscaping that surrounds the mission.
 It is Spanish Mission founded by the Franciscan order in 1786.
 It is open daily and has docent tours on Thursdays, Fridays and Saturdays.